voxdotdev/pshellintro/README.md

 This repository will cover a path to understanding PowerShell through various resources available, starting off with coursework avaiable through
 [Microsoft's Learn modules](https://docs.microsoft.com/en-us/learn/browse/?terms=powershell&levels=beginner).

+This repo assumes readers have basic understanding of accessing a terminal via an IDE, in this case specifically Visual Studio Code was used.
+At the time of writing this Microsoft also provides terminal access directly through their course via an Azure sandbox.

 ## Units

  1. [Introduction to PowerShell](docs/1_Introduction-to-PowerShell.md)